SFDO-Tooling/CumulusCI/docs/data.rst

       fields:
         Description: ${{input.Name}} is our favorite customer in ${{input.BillingCity}}

-In order to instruct CumulusCI to extract those fields and make them available to Snowfakery, you should use the ``fields`` option:
+To tell CumulusCI to extract those fields and make them use the ``fields`` option:

 ``$ cci task run update_data --recipe datasets/update.recipe.yml --object Account --Fields Name,BillingCity ``